Welcome to our apprenticeships

 • Skills development: Hone your technical, non-technical and soft skills through a structured training program that addresses the demands of our dynamic industry.

-• Networking opportunities: Connect with professionals, peers, and mentors who can contribute to your personal and professional growth.
+• Networking opportunities: Connect with professionals, peers and mentors who can contribute to your personal and professional growth.
 Build a network that extends beyond your apprenticeship.

 Why consider an apprenticeship with LNER?